ondrej1024/crelay/tutorial_ifttt.md

 1. Setup your crelay, and make sure it's working correctly.

+###### Once again, this can be a major security hazard, if you do not secure your connection properly.
+Please do *not* use this method unless you know what you are doing.

 2. Forward the crelay port (By default it's 8000, though i recommend changing it, if you have shared your IP with anyone.) through your router. ([This guide can be helpful](https://www.noip.com/support/knowledgebase/general-port-forwarding-guide/))

 3. Find your public IP, eventually by using [WhatIsMyIPAddress](https://whatismyipaddress.com/), and looking under IPv4.